Text for enjoyment – Gregory Cool - Caroline Binch

 Bedrock will continue to be used to improve pupils’ vocabulary knowledge.
 Pupils will be given opportunities in class, at least twice per week, to complete sessions but the expectation for pupils to complete at least 2 lessons a week at home still remains.

 Through our Reading for Inference sessions, children are learning to use their background knowledge and visualisation skills to bring a text to life.
-They are now much more confident at using inference to find answers to questions within a text, as well as noticing when they ‘break down’ in their reading.
+They are now much more confident at using inference to find answers to questions within a text.
 The children now have the skills to re-read the full sentence to check what an unfamiliar word may mean, and also using synonyms (alternative words that may fit the context) to help them to work out the word’s meaning.

 Fluency, key word, important, specific, recover, meaning, relate, relationship, annotate, unpick, understand, evidence, relevant, accurate

-Pupils will start off the term continuing with their work on column addition, subtraction and multiplication.
-We will also continue recapping time which was the focus just before half-term.
+Pupils will start off the term continuing with their work on time which was the focus just before half-term.
 This is an area of Maths that needs to be recapped every day both at home and in school.
 We will then move on to geometry learning about properties of shapes, angles and position.
 Finally, before the end of the half-term we will start to look at measurement focusing on mass and capacity.

-Every week pupils will complete a Number and Lightning and skills for this will be taught in addition to their daily Math’s lesson.
+Children will continue to complete a Number and Lightning which is taught in addition to their daily Math’s lesson.
 Pupils who are already competent in various areas will further embed their understanding through a series of deepening and enriching tasks.

 Times tables is still a focus in class, with daily teaching and practice.
 Pupils should also work on their times' table at home.
 We are aiming to know the multiplication and division facts for the 2, 3, 4, 5, 6, 8, 10 times tables by the end of term!